 Benefits of Pollution Prevention

+Many benefits can be realized by companies that apply P2 practices.
 The potential for monetary savings is a major reason for businesses to implement P2.
 Pollution prevention can save money by reducing costs associated with; waste storage and disposal, regulatory reporting, and sewer surcharges.
 Reducing waste at the source before it becomes a pollutant that must be treated or disposed of makes good business sense.
 Examples of common cost effective P2 practices:

 - Preventive maintenance